Perform a Free Lookup of Florida Marriage Records & Licenses

 • Churches: Religious institutions also tend to maintain marriage records since they often officiate these ceremonies.

-• Historical societies and libraries: These institutions can also be resourceful when exploring genealogy.
+• Historical Societies & Libraries: These institutions can also be resourceful when exploring genealogy.
 For instance, some societies and libraries might have archives of marriage records, some of them going to the extent of helping you explore their vast databases.
 This help can come at a small fee.

 As an example, the University of South Florida maintains a collection of marriage records ranging from 1846 to 1964.
 These Florida marriage records specifically cover unions in Hillsborough and Tampa counties, which were recorded by the Clerk of the Circuit Courts.